swiftlang/swift/docs/ABI/TypeMetadata.rst

 - The **number of elements** in the tuple is a pointer-sized integer at **offset 1**.
-- The **labels string** is a pointer to a list of consecutive null-terminated label names for the tuple at **offset 2**.
-Each label name is given as a null-terminated, UTF-8-encoded string in sequence.
-If the tuple has no labels, this is a null pointer.
+- The **labels string** is a pointer to the labels for the tuple elements at **offset 2**.
+Labels are encoded in UTF-8 and separated by spaces, and the entire string is terminated with a null character.
+For example, the labels in the tuple type ``(x: Int, Int, z: Int)`` would be encoded as the character array ``"x  z \0"``.
+A label (possibly zero-length) is provided for each element of the tuple, meaning that the label string for a tuple of **n** elements always contains exactly **n** spaces.
+If the tuple has no labels at all, the label string is a null pointer.

-  TODO: The labels string pointer is currently always null, and labels are not factored into tuple metadata uniquing.

-- The **element vector** begins at **offset 3** and consists of a vector of type-offset pairs.
+- The **element vector** begins at **offset 3** and consists of an array of type-offset pairs.
 The metadata for the *n*\ th element's type is a pointer at **offset 3+2*n**.
 The offset in bytes from the beginning of the tuple to the beginning of the *n*\ th element is at **offset 3+2*n+1**.